sajidah-ahmed/cmod_functions/README.md

 # cmod_functions
 Functions for extracting data from Alcator C-Mod while on the MFE cluster. \
-Guides show how to analyse some of the data or use the functions.
+Guides show how to analyse some of the data or use the functions if you're doing analysis on the cluster or on yout local machine.
 * Plot profiles with scanning mirror-Langmuir probe data.

 # Prerequisites